SimpleMage/magento2-cachewarmup/README.md

 - **Cronjob Integration**: Automates cache warmup at scheduled intervals via cronjob.
 - **SSL Verification**: Includes an option to disable SSL verification for local Varnish testing.

+## Limitations

+- **Customer group**: In this version the module does not support customer groups - it saves pages in the cache only for not logged in clients
+- **Clean cache**: If the server performs a full page cache cleanup, the pages will be saved in the cache only after the cronjob is executed again

 ## Installation

 1. Use composer to install